firstdraft/guides/getting-started-with-cloud9.md

 bin/setup
 ```

-and press <kbd>return</kbd> to get the project ready to go. **This will take a couple of minutes.** It's installing a bunch of powerful, industrial-grade software, all for free!
+and press <kbd>return</kbd> to get the project ready to go. **This will take a few minutes.** It's installing a bunch of powerful, industrial-grade software, all for free!

 ## Starting the server